stamparm/maltrail/sensor/docs/ROADMAP.md

 ## Gate 4 — Feature parity for cutover

-### 4.1 `meta.sqlite` **[R1][R2]** — the one real feature gap
+### 4.1 `meta.sqlite` **[R1][R2]** — DONE

-`USE_CONDENSED_STORAGE` defaults **true**.
-A host that swaps sensors keeps its config, and the server's condensed-observable and retro-hunt views go dark.
-The sensor warns at startup and in `-T`, which is correct but not sufficient if this becomes the default sensor.
+`USE_CONDENSED_STORAGE` defaults **true**, so a host that swapped sensors kept its config and silently lost the server's condensed-observable and retro-hunt views.
+The sensor warned about it, which was honest but still a feature regression for anyone on the default config — the deciding item for whether cutover is "drop-in".

-Implement as a **bounded, batched writer on its own thread** — SQLite must never touch a capture worker.
-Same schema the server already reads.

-**This is the deciding item for whether cutover is "drop-in".** Without it, cutover is a feature regression for anyone using the default config.
+`src/meta.rs` now writes the store.
+The aggregate is per worker and drains on the housekeeping tick the worker already runs, rather than on a thread of its own: the plan called for a separate thread to keep SQLite off the capture path, but the tick is already off it (it runs between packet batches, at most once a second) and a thread would have needed a lock on the very map the packet path bumps.
+The packet path does one hash bump per endpoint, keyed by the native address, with no text rendered until a key is first inserted.

+**Evidence.** `tools/parity.py` replays all 36 corpus cases through both sensors with the store enabled and diffs the resulting databases row for row: **identical in every case** — same observables, same key encoding, same flags, same counts. `tests/meta.rs` covers the schema, the BLOB/TEXT storage class (a mis-keyed store writes and reads back perfectly and matches nothing), the out-of-order merge, the junk filter, `prune()` against the same 20-established-vs-200-DGA fixture `tests/test_meta.py` uses, and a failing flush.

+Bounds, unchanged from Python: `CONDENSED_MAX_WINDOW_KEYS` per window (refusals counted into `maltrail_state_saturations_total`), `META_MAX_ROWS` on disk via score-based pruning on the trail-update cycle.
+A flush that fails drops its window rather than growing a backlog, and is reported through `maltrail_meta_flush_errors_total`.

 ### 4.2 Plugins — explicitly not supported